hassansuhaib/100-days-of-code/log.md

 **Today's Progress:**
 - Finished Section 7 on Arrays in my JavaScript course.
 - Worked with objects and methods of ararys like filter, forEach, findIndex, IndexOf and I really enjoyed it!

+### Day 62: April 14, 2020.

+**Today's Progress:**
+- Spent time practicing DOM manipulation.
+- Worked with real-time rendering i.e searching for a certain todo from the list.
+- Learned how to create HTML elements using JavaScript.
+- Got comfortable with array.filter() now.